Jonathan India Player Props: Reds vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 16th-ranked team ERA among all MLB pitching staffs (4.25).
+- The Orioles have the 17th-ranked team ERA among all MLB pitching staffs (4.24).

-- Orioles pitchers combine to rank 19th in baseball in home runs surrendered (92 total, 1.2 per game).
+- Orioles pitchers combine to rank 19th in baseball in home runs allowed (94 total, 1.2 per game).

+- The Orioles are sending Gibson (8-5) to the mound for his 17th start of the season.
+He is 8-5 with a 4.30 ERA and 69 strikeouts through 92 2/3 innings pitched.

+- The right-hander last appeared on Friday against the Seattle Mariners, when he tossed three innings, allowing five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.